If you are unable to keep an appointment, please let us have at least 24 hours notice.

 If you're not sure whether you should go to A&E, contact NHS 111, who will be able to advise you.

-Due to a recent surge in requests to become a new patient at our dental practice and the subsequent waiting list which has now ensued, we have taken the decision to stop any new patient registrations at our practice starting from 1pm Wednesday 4th January 2023.
+Due to a recent surge in requests to become a new patient at our dental practice and the subsequent waiting list which has now ensued, we have taken the decision to stop any new patient registrations at our practice from 5pm Friday 10th March 2023.
 This is so that those individuals who have completed their registration can be examined in a timely manner and so that our existing patients still have opportunities in the diary for treatment appointments and emergencies when required.
 We hope to offer more new patient registrations in the future and we will update this website and the NHS website when this is possible.
+If you have taken our new patient forms away from the practice please complete these and deliver them back to the practice as soon as possible.
+Even though we have closed the registrations for now we will honour those patients who are still to hand their forms back in.